Malaysia looking at fully reopening border with Singapore in January

 "Johor wants the border to be fully open for daily commuters and not just with the RGL and PCA.

-"Prior to RGL and PCA, there was already movement between the two countries, with Malaysia sending cargo containing medical and food supplies," he said.
+"Prior to the RGL and PCA, there was already movement between the two countries, with Malaysia sending cargo containing medical and food supplies," he added.

-On Thursday, Mr Hasni said at the Johor Assembly that the state was able to conduct more than 2,000 Covid-19 tests daily for those going to and from Singapore under RGL and PCA.
+On Thursday, Mr Hasni said at the Johor assembly that the state was able to conduct more than 2,000 Covid-19 tests daily for those going to and from Singapore under the RGL and PCA.

-He said as at Aug 31, 320 individuals had travelled to and from Singapore under RGL, with another 8,270 under the PCA.
+He said that as of Aug 31, 320 individuals had travelled to and from Singapore under the RGL, with another 8,270 under the PCA.